 Company: Paul Livingstone

-A best free online SEO audit tool that crawls through your web page and looks for broken links.
-Once this simple extension crawls the page, it will highlight all the invalid links in red allowing you to see which internal links are working and which are not.
+This is a great, simple extension that crawls through your web page and looks for broken links.
+Once it crawls the page, it will highlight all the invalid links in red allowing you to see which internal links are working and which are not.
 Broken links are obviously bad for the customer experience and internal navigation, which in turn negatively impacts SEO.

 Our free site audit runs over 30 tests to analyse your website and uses data to score it against best practice.
 We tell you where your gaps are, how to fill them and why it’s important.
 The Platform measures your site and provides you with metrics and insights to make these decisions.
 By using this as one of your SEO tools, you’ll also see how the improvements you’ve made impact your business.